Ruins of Adventure

 Trade in Hillsfar:

 Although trade in the Moonsea is typically carried out through rivalries and competition, almost all the goods of the region pass through Hillsfar in the hands of middlemen and intermediary merchants.

 Imports: Raw ores, uncut gems, untreated furs, grain, slaves

-Exports: Fine cloth, faceted gems, fine furs, dragon’s breath (brandy like liquor distilled only at Hillsfar), slaves
+Exports: Fine cloth, faceted gems, fine furs, dragon’s breath (a dark-red ale with akick like brandy, distilled only in Hillsfar), slaves